 Camps hours can be extended by 30 minutes in the morning or afternoon (for full day camp program only).
 The fees are $15 for early drop-offs (from 8:30 am) and $15 for late pick-ups (until 4:30 pm) and cover all 5 days.
 If you know that you will need to drop-off or pick-up early or late for the week, please let us know when registering.

 Participants who have completed a Level 1 Camp or Course have the opportunity to continue by taking a Level 2 Camp.
 These programs are for ages 12-16 and focus on spending more time on honing paddling skills and improving whitewater paddling.
 Each camp is one week of full day sessions, and includes working on whitewater skills, rolling, and having fun at the Pumphouse.
 This year there is also a short Intro to Slalom Kayaking camp (navigating the hanging gates and using different specialized kayaks) at the end of summer, and more may be added during the summer weeks.

 The last day of the week-long camps may consist of a full day river run in the Ottawa area, which is often the highlight of an amazing week of paddling.
-Please see the previous notes about the river run for 2021.
 See the table above for schedule and cost details.

 Participants MUST have taken a whitewater kayaking program before.
 If your child has not taken an ORR full Level 1 camp, or if you are unsure about your child’s skills, please contact us to check eligibility.

 Photos From 2017 Camps